Picking a bank and opening an account is one of the first things you need to do as a Newcomer to Canada.

 Read More: Best High Interest Savings Accounts

-Other Things to Consider or Know About Opening a Bank Account in Canada
+Other Things to Consider Before Opening a Bank Account in Canada

 What are the documents required for account opening?

 The good news is you don’t need a job to open a bank account.
 However, you must provide 2 means of identification, including a government-issued identification to open a bank account.

 - a Permanent Resident card or Confirmation of Permanent Residence

 - Work permit

 - Government photo ID such as your foreign passport or Canadian driver’s licence (one or two IDs in addition to one of the residency documents above)